 Remove SIM card and personal information, and drop them off in recycling bins at Campus Safety.

-Note: Plate glass, pyrex glass, and ceramic containers are not recyclable.
+- Plate glass, Pyrex glass, and ceramic containers are not recyclable.
 Place in a solid box, tape shut, and deposit in the trash.
 Contact Environmental Health and Safety at ext.
 8073 for metal cans, bottles, or other containers that held toxic substances, laboratory chemicals, or art materials.

-For guidance on how to manage hazardous materials such as latex and oil based paints, brush cleaners, aerosol cans, art products, paint thinners, cleaning products, photo chemicals, lab or studio waste, biohazards, mercury containing equipment, etc., contact Environmental Health and Safety at x8073.
+For guidance on how to manage hazardous materials such as latex and oil based paints, brush cleaners, aerosol cans, art products, paint thinners, cleaning products, photo chemicals, lab or studio waste, biohazards, mercury containing equipment, etc., contact Environmental Health and Safety at ext.
+8073.

 Light Bulbs and Lamps

 - Fluorescent bulbs, including compact fluorescent bulbs and lamps